Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 ## USER SCENARIO

-This scenario provides the opportunity to illustrate the following end-to-end solution
+> This scenario illustrates how a ficticious medical clinic migrated their patient intake, and payment card processing to Azure.

-A small medical clinic, Contoso Health, is ready to move their patient intake and payment system to the cloud.
-They have selected Microsoft Azure to host the intake process of patients and to allow a clinic manager or receptionist to collect credit card payments from patients when a visit is completed.
+A small medical clinic called, Contoso Health is ready to move their patient intake and payment system to the cloud.
+They have selected Microsoft Azure to host the intake process of patients and to allow a clinic manager or receptionist to collect credit card payments from patients for a visit.

-The solution can be viewed as a quickly deployable proof-of-concept (POC) to understand how Azure can be used to accomplish the following:
+The administrator is looking for a solution can be quickly deployabled to achive his goals.
+He will use this proof-of-concept (POC) to understand how Azure can be used to accomplish the following:

 -   Collect, store, and retrieve payment card data while complying with stringent Payment Card Industry, Data Security Standards (PCI DSS)